 Back in Helsinki

-We took a tram to the Central Station where we locked up the backpacks in security boxes and went for a walk across the city, even though it was really cold.
+Woke up as the ferry was sliding into Finnish waters.
+We took a tram to the Central Station where we locked up the backpacks in security boxes and went for a walk across the city in the chilly winds.
+Helsinki looked familiar.
+I hadn’t been there for several years, but the harbor felt the same as I remembered.
 Visited a few unexpected places, such as the Temple church with an unusual underground setting.

-Helsinki cathedral at Senate square The Helsinki cathedral at Senate square.
+The Helsinki cathedral at Senate square.

 Exploring Moscow